colll78/cardano-lightning/docs/adrs/minimal-state.md

   - the value is either, depending on the channel currency:
     - the thread token and ada, or
     - the thread token, min ada, and an amount of the currency token
-  - the datum is `Opened` with params `OpenedParams pk0 pk1 0`.
+  - the datum is `Opened`.

-`pk0` belongs to the partner performing the open. `pk1` belongs to the other partner and has been communicated off-chain.
+`vk0` belongs to the partner performing the open. `vk1` belongs to the other partner and has been communicated off-chain.

 The partner (who did not open the channel) has yet to partake in the channel.